-Wilderness Opportunity: Take a hike, or several, as well as a camping or backpacking trip in two or three of the six Owyhee Canyonlands Wilderness Areas during the September 2014 residency.
-Comprising more than 500,000 acres, these areas were designated as wilderness through the grassroots efforts of a group called the Owyhee Initiative, and a bill was introduced by Idaho’s Senator Crapo and supported by Idaho’s entire congressional delegation.
+Take a hike, or several, as well as a camping, horseback riding or backpacking trip in areas within the Owyhee Canyonland Wilderness Areas during the September 2014 residency.
+Comprising more than 500,000 acres, these areas were designated as wilderness through a bill introduced by Idaho’s Senator Crapo and supported by Idaho’s entire congressional delegation.
 The artist should be comfortable in a wilderness setting and experienced in hiking and potentially camping; they should plan to bring appropriate clothing/footwear/outerwear for this purpose.
 We can provide a tent and camping gear, food for any backcountry trips we host.

 The Artist-in-Residence (AiR) Program promotes awareness through art of the exceptional natural and cultural treasures protected by the National Landscape Conservation System.
 The program provides an opportunity for learning and dialogue about the value of these public lands resources.
 It will engage and inform an audience through outreach by AiR participants, and provide quality, uninterrupted time for artists to pursue their work.

-Artists will donate a digital copy of at least one original work created during and reflecting their experience in the Bruneau-Jarbidge Rivers and Owyhee River (BJOR) Wildernesses, which promotes appreciation and conservation of the public lands.
+Artists will donate a digital copy of at least one original work created during and reflecting their experience in the Owyhee River Wilderness, which promotes appreciation and conservation of the public lands.
 The artwork should address content related to natural and/or cultural resources within these wilderness areas.

 PROGRAM GOALS: The Artist-in-Residence program is intended to promote